What is District Energy?

 A district energy system is a network of pipes that heats and cools buildings across a neighborhood or an entire city.
 Modern district energy systems connect renewables, waste heat, thermal storage, power grids, thermal grids, and heat pumps together – and can deliver up to 50% less primary energy consumption for heating and cooling.
 Over the past 20 years, BTY has provided multiple services – including Project Management and Lenders’ Technical Advisory – on some of North America’s largest and most innovative district energy projects.

 One of our largest district energy projects is the Deep Lake Water Cooling (DLWC) Expansion Project in Toronto.
 BTY is providing Project Management services to Enwave Energy Corporation’s DLWC system that draws cold water from Lake Ontario to cool more than 90 commercial and residential buildings, educational campuses, government buildings, and hospitals in Toronto’s downtown core.

-The latest expansion phase will provide 40% more cooling capacity, avoiding more than 70% of peak electricity demand and reducing GHG emissions by more than 80% compared to traditional cooling systems.
+The latest expansion phase will provide 40% more cooling capacity, avoid more than 70% of peak electricity demand and reduce GHG emissions by more than 80% when compared to traditional cooling systems.

-BTY supports Enwave Energy Corporation on a substantial portfolio of district energy projects across Canada including waste-to-energy, biomass, sewage effluent heat recovery, geothermal, chilled water networks and combined heat and power.
-Our team of specialists work to provide commercial, financial, and strategic advisory services, risk management, master scheduling, procurement model selection and implementation.
+BTY also supports Enwave Energy Corporation on a substantial portfolio of district energy projects across Canada including waste-to-energy, biomass, sewage effluent heat recovery, geothermal, chilled water networks and combined heat and power.
+Our team of specialists work to provide commercial, financial, and strategic advisory services as well as risk management, master scheduling, and procurement model selection and implementation.

-We are also providing Lenders’ Technical Advisory Services for the re-development, expansion, or modernization of district energy systems at the University of Iowa, California State University at Fresno, Dartmouth College, and the University of Idaho.
+We are also providing Lenders’ Technical Advisory Services for the re-development, expansion, or modernization of district energy systems at the California State University at Fresno and the University of Idaho.